teddio496/WelcoMate/README.md

 **How to install and run the project**:
 First, navigate to /web-app.
-Then install dependencies using `npm i`, then run the development server using `npm run dev`.
 Now, obtain a Gemini and Google Maps API key:
 HuggingFace Inference API:
 Step 1: https://huggingface.co/join